 Nickolaus Trammel Jones, 29, is charged with felony theft.
 Investigators tracked Jones down and arrested him in North Houston today, Jan.
 12, 2018.

-Jones gained access to the victim’s home while working for the Stanley Steamer carpet cleaning company.
+Jones gained access to the victim’s home while working for the Stanley Steemer carpet cleaning company.

 The homeowner “took her rings off to deal with Christmas cards,” according to court documents.
 She stored her wedding ring in a box on her bathroom counter.
 She continued working on Christmas cards while Jones was cleaning her carpets.
 She later discovered that it was missing.
 She called Precinct 5 Constable Ted Heap’s Office.